 Red Golden Retrievers

-On the other side of the spectrum are red Golden Retrievers, which are known for having a darker, mahogany-colored coat.
+On the other side of the spectrum are red golden retrievers, which are known for having a darker, mahogany-colored coat.

 What Makes a Golden Retriever Red?